kfb19/mri-breast-cancer-detection/Backend/django/breastwise/README.md

 # BreastWise API

 BreastWise API is a Django application for the detection of Breast Cancer in MRI scans.
 It uses two VGG19 models with different input channel types to detect cancer on a scan slice-by-slice basis.

-## Installation

-Install the project by downloading the ZIP file from https://download.breast-wise.co.uk/ .

 ## Run Locally

-Unzip the project and install Docker.

 Go to the project directory.